KaneshiroTakeshi000/Promiscuous-kamihime/README.md

 A userscript for Kamihime Project that enhances gameplay and extends functionality.

 Features
-Support multiple platforms including DMM, Johren, Nutaku, and Ero-labs
-Runs automatically on supported pages
+Support multiple platforms including DMM, Johren, Nutaku, Ero-labs, and bana-bana Runs automatically on supported pages
 Improves in-game behavior and user experience